 Good materials for prayer and meditation before the Blessed Sacrament should be made available at the Perpetual Eucharistic Adoration Chapel.
 We offer Eucharistic printed materials and books in our ordering centre here.

 O COME LET US ADORE HIM, JESUS CHRIST, OUR EUCHARISTIC LORD!

-To schedule or invite a missionary or lay evangelist or to obtain assistance, information and materials for starting Eucharistic Adoration please contact us.
+To schedule your sign-up weekend, to invite a Eucharistic missionary or lay evangelist or to obtain assistance, information and materials to start Eucharistic Adoration contact us:

 Telephone: (416) 527-0839 or Toll Free 1 (800) 784-9550